 One-Piece Flow is a fundamental element of becoming lean.
-To think of processing one unit at a time usually sends a shudder through the organisation which has batch manufacturing as its lifeblood.
+To think of processing one unit at a time usually sends a shudder through the organization which has batch manufacturing as its lifeblood.
 The word “one” does not necessarily have a literal meaning.
 It should be related to the customers’ requirements and could be one unit of order.
 However, what it does mean is that the organisation should only process what the customer wants, in the quantity he wants and when he wants it.

 One-piece flow (also commonly referred to as continuous flow manufacturing) is a technique used to manufacture components in a cellular environment.
 The cell is an area where everything that is needed to process the part is within easy reach, and no part is allowed to go to the next operation until the previous operation has been completed.
 The goals of one-piece flow are: to make one part at a time correctly all the time to achieve this without unplanned interruptions to achieve this without lengthy queue times.
 One-piece flow describes the sequence of product or of transactional activities through a process one unit at a time.
 In contrast, batch processing creates a large number of products or works on a large number of transactions at one time – sending them together as a group through each operational step.
 One-piece flow focuses on employees’ efforts on the manufacturing process itself rather than on waiting, transporting products, and storing inventory.
 It also makes the production process flow smoothly, one piece at a time, creating a steady workload for all employees involved.
 One-piece flow methods need short changeover times and are conducive to a pull system.